Message from Managing Director

 The Yield builds its IP pipeline through Oyster Research Initiative

 The Yield is a technology and commercialisation partner for a $3 million federally-funded Cooperative Research Centre Project (CRC-P) called Future Oysters.
 Part of the project is focusing on developing disease prediction models based on environmental factors.
-The Yield will provide its data services in return for the right to commercialise the algorithms in our decisions support solutions.
+The Yield will provide its data services in return for an option to commercialise the algorithms in our decisions support solutions.
 The key diseases that the project will be looking at are Pacific Oysters Mortality Syndrome (POMS), Winter Mortality and QX-virus in Sydney Rock Oysters and Pacific Oysters.
 POMS has the most applicability globally.

 The Yield Wins Diversity in Tech Award